Owmacohe/owmacohe.github.io/pantry/articles/Als'faer en Luffen.md

 ### Coming to Yeima
 - The Unspooling drew his attention
-- Didn't want to come back him
+- Didn't want to come back
 - Getting pings from the other demons

 ---